-Remember Dany Bahar, the man who went from working for Ferrari, to become CEO of Lotus Cars, only to be fired in spectacular fashion by the Malaysian-owned British sports car company, amidst claims of mistreating company funds and leading the company into a hopeless future!
+Remember Dany Bahar, the man who went from working for Ferrari, to become CEO of Lotus Cars, only to be let go by the Malaysian-owned British sports car company, amidst claims of mistreating company funds and leading the company into a hopeless future!

 Well, he’s back, and he has started a new company called, ARES, which is in the business of modifying expensive cars to become even more exclusive and much more expensive than they were in the first place.

 Upon a customers demands, ARES will give your car a new interior trimmed in the finest materials, and also give the car a visual upgrade.
 With companies like Mansory, and Hamann – among a few others – already in this business, ARES hopes that their modifications will be a step above the rest, hence bringing them a steady stream of business.